Hidden depths in the local Universe: The Stellar Stream Legacy Survey: Data analysis and photometry

 In some instances, ongoing mergers leave behind detectable signatures, such as an easily identifiable remnant core if the central galaxy is viewed at a favourable angle.
 However, in other merging configuration, it may be difficult to pinpoint whether a tidal stream could be a feather or the remains of a shredded satellite.
 Stars from the host can be distinguished by their ages and metallicities, inferred through their resolved stellar populations \citep[for example, from the ratio between M-giants and RR Lyraes,][]{price-whelan15}, although diagnostics that do not rely on spectroscopy or resolved star counts are very limited and have not been explored.
 In the case of the Milky Way, the ACS has a median metallicity $[Fe/H]\sim-0.7$ and magnesium abundance $[Mg/Fe]$, placing it at the $\alpha$-poor end of the distribution for thin disc stars with ages of $\tau>8\,\rm{Gyr}$ \citep{laporte20}, consistent with this structure originating from the disc.
 However, provided one has a constraint on the host's stellar halo mass, ($M_{\star}\sim10^{9}\,\rm{M_{\odot}}$ in the Milky Way \citep[see][]{deason19}, metallicity alone can suffice to rule out an ex-situ origin for substructures through the mass-metallicity relation of dwarf galaxies \citep{kirby13}.
 Thus, in the case of an external galaxy, provided colour information is available to derive robust photometric metallicities, it may thus be possible to distinguish streams from feathers using colour information alone in tandem with information on the total stellar halo mass of the system through deep exposures like those of this survey.

-In addition to feathers, other diffuse overdensities may arise at the stellar halo/disc interface.
+In addition to feathers, other diffuse overdensities may arise at the stellar halo-disc interface.
 An example is structures left behind by bending waves created during satellite encounters, which dissipate and flare the outer disc \citep{kazantzidis09, gomez13, chequers18, laporte18b}.
 Known cases in the Milky Way include the Monoceros Ring \citep{newberg02, slater14} or TriAnd \citep{rocha-pinto04}.
 Given their complex and amorphous shapes, such structures would be difficult to disentangle from minor merger events with photometry alone, and may ultimately require bespoke dynamical models of the outer discs of individual galaxies.
-Given the negligible self-gravity of the outer discs, it may be possible to use cost-effective modelling in the same spirit as Lagrangian Cloud Stripping methods \citep[e.g.,][]{2014MNRAS.445.3788G} adapted to galactic discs.
+Given the negligible self-gravity of the outer discs, it may be possible to use cost-effective modelling in the same spirit as Lagrangian Cloud Stripping methods \citep[e.g.][]{2014MNRAS.445.3788G} adapted to galactic discs.

 In Fig.\,\ref{fig-cfpl}, we present a gallery of simulated feathers produced in Milky Way-like galaxies subjected to an ongoing merger with a 1:10 companion as presented in \citep{laporte18b}, viewed from different projection angles.
 It can be seen that, depending on the viewing angle, feathers can exhibit a wide range of complex morphologies which may lead to confusion with the features generated by dwarf galaxy disruption.
-In Fig.~\ref{fig-feathers}, we showcase possible candidates of ``in-situ'' feathers from the outcome of the proof-of-concept phase.
+In Fig.~\ref{fig-feathers}, we showcase possible candidates of `in situ´ feathers in our proof-of-concept sample.

-Although it remains to be seen if colour information alone will be sufficient to reliable distinguish feathers from streams, our survey will provide a useful test bed to systematically study in-situ structures at the disc-halo interface in external galaxies, and an opportunity to devise tests to disentangle them from genuine streams of accreted substructures (e.g., through residuals from direct image modelling).
+Although it remains to be seen if colour information alone is sufficient to reliable distinguish feathers from streams, our survey provides a useful test bed to systematically study in-situ structures at the disc-halo interface in external galaxies, and an opportunity to devise tests to disentangle them from genuine streams of accreted substructures (e.g. through residuals from direct image modelling).